Amos-THX/Automating-Trading-Setup-Workflows/README.md

 # Pulling Data From Yahoo Finance
 This script retrieves historical market data for a list of tickers using yfinance, pulling up to 24 months of daily price data in a single, multi-threaded request.
 The data is structured with a MultiIndex format—organizing each ticker alongside its corresponding metrics (e.g., Open, High, Low, Close, Volume)—which enables efficient large-scale analysis across multiple tickers in a unified dataset.

+We also defined the list of tickers (*tickers*) in the S&P 500 Index and other tickers we will like to track, before passing this variable into the Yahoo Finance download function.

 ```
 # Download stock data for multiple tickers
 # The data will have a MultiIndex for columns (Ticker, Metric)